-The WIOA is one of the primary sources of funding for workforce development activities in LWDB 23.
-Respondents shall be familiar with the WIOA and the federal regulations applicable to the WIOA.
-Both WIOA and the regulations can be accessed on the Department of Labor's site (www.doleta.gov).
+The WIOA is one of the primary sources of funding for workforce development activities in LWDA 23.
+Respondents to this solicitation must be familiar with the WIOA and applicable federal regulations.
+The WIOA and applicable regulations can be accessed on the Department of Labor's site (www.dol.gov).

-C. US Department of Labor (USDOL) - Employment and Training Administration (ETA)
+C. US Department of Labor (USDOL) - Employment and Training Administration

-Under the U.S. Department of Labor, due to the realities of today's global economy our workforce systems must be demand-driven and prepare youth for real job opportunities.

-New Strategic Vision for the Delivery of Youth Services under the Workforce Innovation and Opportunity Act - The Department of Labor (DOL) Employment and Training Administration's (ETA) New Strategic Vision for the Delivery of Youth Services under the Workforce Investment Act guides the work of local and state workforce systems.
-The ETA's "overarching priority" for the whole workforce investment system is as follows: To meet the demands of business by providing adults and youth with the necessary educational, occupational and other skills training and services needed for high demand occupations in the 21st century.
+Due to the realities of today's global economy, the U.S. Department of Labor (USDOL) requires workforce systems to be demand-driven and prepare youth for real job opportunities.
+The Department of Labor (DOL) Employment and Training Administration's (ETA) New Strategic Vision for the delivery of Youth Services is to meet the demands of business by providing adults and youth with the necessary educational, occupational and other skills training and services needed for high demand occupations in the 21st century.

 The New Strategic Vision acknowledges the importance of providing effective support for the nation's needlest youth so that they are prepared for jobs and careers.
-WIOA funded youth programs should provide leadership by serving as a catalyst to connect youth with quality secondary and post-secondary educational, high growth and employment opportunities.

 The ETA has adopted a strategic approach for youth services across four major areas:

-- Focus on Alternative Education
+- Focus on alternative education

 - Meet the Demands of Business, Especially in High-Growth Industries and Occupations

 - Focus on the Neediest Youth

 - Focus on Improved Performance

-Guidance from the US Department of Labor (DOL) envisions WIOA programs as offering "youth who have become disconnected from mainstream institutions and systems another opportunity to successfully transition to adult roles and responsibilities."
+Guidance from the USDOL envisions WIOA programs as offering "youth who have become disconnected from mainstream institutions and systems another opportunity to successfully transition to adult roles and responsibilities."
 WIOA programs need to aim "at preparing the country's most at-risk and neediest youth for real job opportunities" in high growth and high demand specific industries in the 21st century.